camunda/camunda-platform-get-started/README.md

 The last step is to define the job type of the service task.
 The job type is needed for a job worker to subscribe to the jobs of the task and complete them.
-The Camunda Cloud documentation contains more information about [job workers](https://docs.camunda.io/docs/product-manuals/concepts/job-workers).
+The [Camunda Cloud Documentation][Camunda Cloud Cocumentation] contains more information about [job workers](https://docs.camunda.io/docs/product-manuals/concepts/job-workers).